czyuan/LTM/README.md

 <a name="commandlinearguments"/>
 ## Commandline Arguments
-The commandline arguments are stored in global.CmdOption.
+The commandline arguments are stored in the file "global/CmdOption.java".
 If no argument is provided, the program uses the default arguments.
 There are several arguments that are subject to change:

 1. -i: the path of input domains directory.
 2. -o: the path of output model directory.